-Responsibilities of the IHQF Executive Vice President and concurrent Secretary-General:
+Responsibilities of the IHQF Executive Vice President and Secretary-General:

 1. Managing and handling daily business and organizing the implementation of resolutions of the General Assembly, Executive Board and Executive Bureau;

-2. Coordinating the Head Office and the Specialized Committees in their work;
+2. Coordinating the Specialized Committees in their work;

-3. Nominating to the Executive Board candidates for the director/deputy director of the Head Office and for the chairpersons and vice chairpersons of the Specialized Committees;
+3. Nominating to the Executive Board candidates for the director/deputy director of the Secretariat and for the chairpersons and vice chairpersons of the Specialized Committees;

 4. Signing relevant IHQF documents on behalf of IHQF as entrusted by the Executive Board and presiding over the General Assembly;